pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-ide.md

 JupyterHub, and JupyterLab, which are familiar tools for many data scientists.

+JupyterLab is a web-based UI for Jupyter software projects.
-JupyterLab is the newest Jupyter web interface that allows you to run your Jupyter notebooks in tabs and extend the tabs with custom applications.
+JupyterLab allows you to run your Jupyter notebooks and other software components in tabs and extend the tabs with custom applications.
 Our version of JupyterLab comes with `pachctl`, `python-pachyderm`, Pachyderm shell, Terminal, Python 3 Notebooks, and other useful components preconfigured.